supercharge/docs/contribute.md

 # Contribute to Supercharge
 We highly value your contribution to Supercharge.
-Don’t hesitate to send in feature requests, open bug reports or pull requests.
-Any collaboration is welcome in the project.
+Please send any feature request, bug report, or pull requests in the [`supercharge/framework` GitHub repository](https://github.com/supercharge/framework).
+We welcome any collaboration and support to the project 🙏

 ## Bug Reports